Help for consistently feeding double sided, heavy, or thick papers in your printer.

 Please note that inkjet printers (even the same models) are not all the same.
 One may feed better than another.
 Don't expect every printer you buy to perform the same.

-Double Sided Paper Note - Both sides of double sided paper can be photo printed as they are both coated.
-The coating makes each side very smooth and for an inkjet printer, this may present misfeeds in some printer models.
+Double-sided Paper Note - Both sides of double-sided paper can be photo printed as they are both coated.
+The coating makes each side very smooth and for an inkjet printer, this may present mis-feeds in some printer models.
 It is important that you keep your printer maintained by cleaning the feed rollers after each box of matte paper you use!
-Start with tip #1.

 Tip #1 - Clean Your Printer

 Properly maintain your printer.
-If you use the printer often, use cotton art papers, and especially 2-sided inkjet papers, you should clean the feed mechanism often.
+If you use the printer often, use cotton art papers, and especially double-sided inkjet papers, you should clean the feed mechanism often.

 To keep your printer clean you can do the following:

-Tip #7 - Use your Printer's Heavy Paper Features
+Tip # 2 - Use Your Printer's Thick Paper Feature

 Most printers have a software based control to move the print head up or down to adjust for paper thickness.